fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>pitch</code> option allows you to control how high or low the text is spoken.
+                The <code>pitch</code> attribute allows you to control how high or low the text is spoken.
 This is a float value between 0 and 2.
             </td>
         </tr>
         <tr>